Oracle Tutorial

 Oracle ALTER TABLE RENAME column example

-Since version 9i, Oracle added a clause for rename a column as follows:
+Since version 9i, Oracle added a clause for renaming a column as follows:

 Code language: SQL (Structured Query Language) (sql)